 |Quantum Mechanics 2|

-Graduate courses from other departments may be substituted with approval from the Graduate Studies committee.
+Up to three graduate courses from other departments may be substituted with approval from the Graduate Studies committee.

 Major Learning Outcomes

 The central missions of the Graduate Program in Physics are to train the next generation of Physicists and Astronomers for productive careers in the global economy, to provide the ability to students that will allow them to master the fundamental knowledge of physics, to provide the experience to conduct independent research, and to expand the scientific boundaries of physics and astronomy.

 Students earning a Ph.D. in Physics will be able to:

 - Explain physics and astronomy principles as they pertain to their specific field of research.